 I spent much of my childhood in a canoe or sailboat, exploring the creek behind my house in Virginia.
 When the tide was right and a thunderstorm wasn’t brewing, I could follow that creek to the James River and glimpse the Chesapeake Bay.

 When I wasn’t on the water, I was often climbing trees, playing piano, or reading and acting out Nancy Drew mysteries with friends.

-Today, I am a children’s book author and journalist living in Indiana.
+Today, I am a children’s book author living in Indiana.
 I love to discover amazing true stories and share them with readers.
 Most often, I write about science, technology, and people involved in those fields.
-My book for grades 4-8 on a popular computer issue was released in August 2019, and my first book for grades K-3 will be released in 2021.
+My book for grades 4-8 on cybersecurity was released in August 2019, and my first book for grades K-3 is coming in 2021.
 I have written many articles for national children’s magazines on topics including bionic limbs, cell phone addiction, and the physics of snowflakes.

 Eventually, my husband and I moved to a historic town in Indiana and began raising three children.
 I spent many hours reading with them, delighting in the adventures of Henry and Mudge, Frog and Toad, Hank the Cowdog, the Cobblestone Cousins, and characters from classics like Rabbit Hill, Soup, and The Saturdays.
 As I rediscovered the joy of children’s literature, I decided to write for children.

 I’m curious about lots of things, from music and art to botany and history.
 I like to explore the abstract and the analytical, to link the poetic and the precise.
 When those things overlap, I find magical moments of wonder.

 When I’m not writing, I give piano lessons, take walks with friends, and volunteer at church and school.
 I still love to paddle a canoe when I get the chance.